DGraber27/CheckpointMVC/Checkpoint Readme (1).md

 ## Directions

--For the best experience using Checkpoint, I recommend utilizing the deployed web application: (https://thecheckpoint.azurewebsites.net/Game).
+- For the best experience using Checkpoint, I recommend utilizing the deployed web application: (https://thecheckpoint.azurewebsites.net/Game).

--Register and login to access the app.
+- Register and login to access the app.

--In the Games Library you can add, edit, and review your favorite games.
+- In the Games Library you can add, edit, and review your favorite games.

-**If you choose to edit a game, you must re-add the Game Image otherwise it will save the game Image as null in the Game's library and the image will not display.**
+- **If you choose to edit a game, you must re-add the Game Image otherwise it will save the game Image as null in the Game's library and the image will not display.**

--In the platforms library you can add and edit all gaming platforms you can think of.
+- In the platforms library you can add and edit all gaming platforms you can think of.

--In the reviews table you can create reviews for any games inside the games library!
+- In the reviews table you can create reviews for any games inside the games library!

-**You cannot delete a game that has a review attached to it.
+- **You cannot delete a game that has a review attached to it.
 This is to prevent someone delete a game that someone else has done the work to create a review.**

 Enjoy the application!

 **Note:**  There are still multiple bugs I am aware of and working to fix.
 Thank you for your patience.

 ## Contributing